 Nestled in the dense jungle north of Hilo, is a magical place for nature lovers to escape.
-The Hawaii Tropical Botanical Garden offers a beautiful oasis in a lush ocean-side valley.
+The Hawaii Tropical Botanical Garden (now renamed Hawaii Tropical Bioreserve & Garden) offers a beautiful oasis in a lush ocean-side valley.

 However, we were determined not to miss it on this trip.
 Especially because it came highly recommended from the homeowner we were house sitting for in Pahoa.
 So, we waited for a clear, sunny day and headed out early to explore this colorful garden.

 About the Hawaii Tropical Botanical Garden Near Hilo

 The garden is located about 15 minutes north of Hilo, on the Hamakua Coast’s four-mile Scenic Drive.
 It includes a little over a mile of garden trails that begin in a lush valley and end with a stunning ocean view.

 The garden is home to more than 2,000 tropical plant species from all over the world!
 And they are displayed in very photogenic ways (as you’ll see proof of soon).